emk/subtitles-rs/vobsub/README.md

 ## Fuzz testing

-We test some portions of this crate using the excellent `[cargo fuzz][]` tool.
-To run these tests, install `cargo fuzz` according to its documentation, and seed the corpus with a valid input file:
+We test some portions of this crate using the excellent `[cargo fuzz][fuzz]` tool.
+To run these tests, install `cargo fuzz` according to its documentation, and seed the corpus with a valid input
+file:

 ```sh
 mkdir -p fuzz/corpus